lucyinthesky2111/the-one-with-all-the-questions/docs/TESTING.md

 * On first run of the W3C HTML Validator, the error shown below was flagged on all pages of the site.
 This was resolved by replacing the p element with a span element.
 All pages of the site subsequently passed validation.
 <h2 align="center"><img src="../readme-images/p-html-error.png"></h2>

+* When playing the game on mobile devices, there was an issue with the timer box distorting at 27 seconds remaining, whereby the text displayed on two lines rather than one.
+This issue was resolved by increasing the width of the timer box.

 ## Unresolved
 * I received some feedback in my last project that html files should be organized into a folder.
 I tried to implement this for this project however, having html files in folders works on the live server but not in the deployed site.
 There are only 4 html files in the project.
 This was too time-consuming to try and fix for such a small number of html files and a minor annoyance caused by the lack of folder.
 I would have spent the time to rectify this issue had there been a vast number of html files.
 Therefore html files are not placed in a folder for this project.